FduZhuLab/spatial_and_snMultiome/README.md

 ## 09. AUP Enrichment

-Enrichment analysis of AUPs in evolutionary ages and TE families using Fisher's exact test
+Enrichment analysis of AUPs in evolutionary ages and TE families using Fisher's exact test.

 ## Map files